truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 {{< /enterprise >}}

 When attempting to migrate from TrueNAS 13.0 (or 13.3 for community members), the general recommendation is to back up the system configuration file and use an **.iso** file to fresh install TrueNAS.
+Upgrade your system to the latest publicly-available 13.0-U6.2 (or later) release before attempting to migrate.
 After install, restore the system configuration and import the pools.

 Depending on the specific system configuration, this can be a straightforward or complicated process.
 See the [Migration articles]({{< relref "/GettingStarted/Migrate/_index.md" >}}) for cautions and notes about differences between each software and the migration process.

-You must either clean install using an <file>iso</file> or use an upgrade file to migrate a TrueNAS 13.0 (or 13.3 for community users) system to 24.04 (Dragonfish) before upgrading to 24.10 (Electric Eel).
+The only path to side-grade or migrate from 13.0-U6.2 or 13.3 is to install or upgrade to 24.04 (latest).
+TrueNAS 24.10 and later releases do not support migrations from 13.X.
+These migrations cannot be done, and either fail or result in error conditions that cannot be resolved.
+Download the <file>iso</file> for the latest maintenance release of TrueNAS 24.04 (see [Software Releases](https://www.truenas.com/docs/softwarereleases/)) and follow the instruction articles in this section.
-Enterprise customers should [contact Support](https://www.truenas.com/docs/scale/gettingstarted/migrate/migratecorehatoscaleha/#expand-1-Enterprise%20HA%20Migrations) for assistance with migrating.
+Enterprise customers should [contact Support](https://www.truenas.com/docs/scale/gettingstarted/migrate/migratecorehatoscaleha/) for assistance with migrating.

 ## Component Versions
 Click the component version number to see the latest release notes for that component.